 someone who cannot see you, even as he stands before you, because of all the presumptions he has made about you […] out of a conviction that there is nothing of you worth seeing beyond his own thin preconception of you.
 So you cease to exist in your own right and exist, instead, as a figment of his imagination.Shelby Steele

-Steele explains he experienced this rage when he encountered “open racists” as a young black man in the US when segregation was enforced, and he continues to experience this rage as an adult when he encounters anti-racists who can’t accept that he doesn’t see himself as a victim.
+Steele explains he experienced this rage when he encountered “open racists” as a young black man in the US when segregation was enforced.
+He continues to experience this rage as an adult when he encounters anti-racists who can’t accept that he doesn’t see himself as a victim.
 They “always miss the human being inside the black skin”, he remarks.

-Whomever she is talking to, Robin DiAngelo always misses the human being inside the skin of any colour.
+Whomever she is talking to, Robin DiAngelo always misses the human being inside the skin of any color.
 Based on her narrow racial essentialism and her very misanthropic view of society, she forces her preconceived notions of the oppressor or oppressed onto everyone.
 As a result, White Fragility ultimately forsakes everybody’s individual worth.
-Although this movement is very popular at the moment, it is hoped that more like-minded people will speak out against White Fragility and the critical race theory it is based on.
+Although this movement is very popular, it is hoped that more like-minded people will speak out against White Fragility and the critical race theory it is based on.
 And, as a result, the movement will eventually die a natural but long overdue death.